rahwa1/portfolio/README.md

 # portfolio

-This is a portfolio.
-In the portfolio you'll be directed to my github and email.
+This is my portfolio.
+In this portfolio you'll have a chance to look at three of my projects.
+You should be able to see the deployed websites.
+In the portfolio you'll be directed to my github and linkedin.
+You'll also have a chance to email me.
-You'll find the work that I have done so far, a short paragraph about me.
+It also includes a short paragraph about me.
-You can see that I had some trouble with the boxes.
-The pcitures didn't align well.